mingit/algebraic_calculation/readme.md

-Author: Ming Li, ming.li@aalto.fi
+*Author: Ming Li, ming.li@aalto.fi
 Date: July 2016
 Programming environment: Ubuntu 16.04, g++(-std=c++11)
 Editor: vim

-//Exercise requirement
+*Exercise requirement
 Task: calculate maximum value of a string algebraic expression

 Input: String containing an algebraic expression consisting of lowercase letters a, b, …, z, parentheses (, ), and operations +, –, *, /, ^.
 (The operation ^ is exponentiation, not xor.)
 The length of input string is limited by 1000.